Viterbo: Climate

-Viterbo experiences a Mediterranean climate (Köppen climate classification: Csa).

-Places of interest
+Viterbo experiences a hot-summer mediterranean climate (Köppen climate classification: Csa).
+The annual average temperature is 14.5 C, the hottest month in August is 24.4 C, and the coldest month is 6.4 C in January.
+The annual precipitation is 869.93 mm, of which November is the wettest with 127.09 mm, while July is the driest with only 30.64 mm.

+Demographics

+Sights

 Viterbo's historic center is one of the best preserved medieval towns of central Italy.
 Many of the older buildings (particularly churches) are built on top of ancient ruins, recognizable by their large stones, 50 centimeters to a side.
 Viterbo is unique in Italy for its concentration of 'profferli', external staircases that were a frequent feature of medieval houses.
 The San Pellegrino quarter has an abundance of them, reflecting an architectural style that is unique to the town and the nearby region.